ueberdosis/blog/content/blog/24/post.md

 ### 4. Collaborative by heart
 **Add real-time collaboration, build offline-first apps, keep the content in sync over multiple devices or with hundreds of other users.**

-Add those capabilities to your editor will be a matter of minutes to hours, not days to months, thanks to the first-class integration of [Y.js](https://github.com/yjs/yjs) and a provided plug & play collaboration backend.
+Adding those capabilities to your editor will be a matter of minutes to hours, not weeks to months, thanks to the first-class integration of [Y.js](https://github.com/yjs/yjs) and a provided plug & play collaboration backend.

 If you haven’t heard of Y.js, no worries.
 The new documentation has a 10-minute guide with everything you need to know.